Anastasia-Labs/payment-subscription/docs/payment-subscription-design-specs/subscription-smart-contract.typ

 // - A subscriber funds, should be associated with his own staking credentials so that he can get staking rewards even if funds are locked in the contract.

-// Check That there's no payment for the delete account should be done off-chain.

 // Update the Datums for the Service in diagrams.

 // TODO:(V2) Multiplier for the Discount and the Penalty.
 The longer you pay, the less the penalty (Last).

 // TODO:(V2) The service /service NFT should be deletable after a specified time period (after inactivation).

-// TODO (V2) Allow Deadline for dormant subscription fees (After 90 days, subscriber can collect the funds from the payment validator)

-// TODO: Allow uUsers to be able to withdraw funds when subscription service is inactive.

-// TODO: Users should be able to withdraw funds from payment subscriptions associated with inactive services.